VulcanJS/vulcan-next/docs/features.md

 ## Internationalization (i18n)

+### i18n without custom server

 We use next-i18next new serverless version (beta), as demoed in [this repo](https://github.com/borispoehland/next-i18next-boilerplate.git) from [borispoehland](https://github.com/borispoehland).

-IMPORTANT NOTE: [there is one last blocking issue with serverless deployment](https://github.com/vercel/next.js/issues/13624).
+IMPORTANT NOTE: [there is one last blocking issue with serverless deployment on Vercel](https://github.com/vercel/next.js/issues/13624).
 To put it in a nutshell prevents your locale JSON to be deployed alongside your pages.

 More broadly, it is related to the impossibility of [reading static files in Next when deployed to Vercel](https://github.com/vercel/next.js/issues/8251) at the moment.

+### Lang in the custom _document

+`lang` attribute is set automatically on `<html>` during server-render

 ## Cypress for e2e testing